matijakolaric-com/django-music-publisher/README.rst

 generation.

-Currently, models, admin interface and external validation for data on musical works is done, CWR exporting is well under way, but nothing has been done regarding acknowledgements.
-Test coverage is ~95%.
+Currently, models, admin interface and external validation for data on musical works is done, CWR exporting is almost done, but nothing has been done regarding acknowledgements.
+Test coverage is ~90%.

 Installing the app
 ===============================================================================